opnsense/docs/source/manual/aliases.rst

 Hosts
 ..................

-Hosts can be entered as a single IP address or a fully qualified domain name.
+Hosts can be entered as a single IP address, a range (separated with a minus sign, e.g. :code:`10.0.0.1-10.0.0.10`) or a fully qualified domain name.

 When using a fully qualified domain name, the name will be resolved periodically (default is each 300 seconds).